 The best vegan breakfast burrito recipe made with scrambled tofu and homemade slow roasted vegan breakfast hash.

-I am unbelievably excited to share this recipe with you today!
+I am unbelievably excited to share it with you today!

 While I love smoothies and oatmeal, everybody deserves to have some savory breakfast deliciousness in their lives!